g1mv/density/README.md

 That is, when other libraries consume one byte of data and then apply an algorithmic processing to it, DENSITY consumes 4 bytes and then applies its algorithmic processing.

-As one can easily see, with DENSITY processing happens 4 times less often, therefore it is potentially much faster.
-But on the other side it also makes DENSITY more difficult to craft, as all well-known compression techniques scale poorly to groups of 4 bytes.

-That is why DENSITY's algorithms were designed from scratch.
+That's why DENSITY's algorithms were designed from scratch.
 They have to alleviate for 4-byte work units and still provide great speed.

 **Speed pedigree traits**